Every new generation faces its own challenges and carries with it its own goals, needs, and preferences for the workplace. Gen Z is no different.

 To digitally-native Gen Z, messages are ubiquitous in their lives.
 They feel natural.
 They’re informal and ideally personal, yet still offer an appropriate and expected channel for employers and recruiters to reach out and introduce students to their brand.
 That’s why more than 8 in 10 Gen Z job-seekers firmly believe that digital messages lead to job opportunities.

 Sending a recruiting message to initiate conversations and connections with students is also a powerful tool to help overcome the well-documented confidence gap that exists between women and their contemporaries.
 Studies show women are less likely to apply for certain jobs and pursue promotions because they have been conditioned to underestimate their own abilities or doubt their own qualifications.

 Reaching out to candidates and signaling your desire to informally meet creates a more equitable power dynamic.
-In fact, the majority of women (55%), Black (58%), Latinx (57%), and Asian (53%) students prefer virtual interviews.
+In fact, the majority of women (55%), Black (58%), Latine (57%), and Asian (53%) students prefer virtual interviews.
 For early talent, personal one-on-one virtual interactions represent a more fair screening process than the jostling, disruptions, and snap judgments they may have experienced while fighting for a recruiter’s attention at in-person networking events.

 To facilitate these messaging connections, employers can now Attach Contacts to Jobs on Handshake, making it easy for students to reach out to you, your team, or anyone you want to represent your brand.